international employment law firm alliance L&E Global

 The Whistle-blower Protection Act (HinSchG)

-On 23 October 2019, the EU Whistle-blower Directive 2019/1937 was transposed into national law with the new Whistle-blower Protection Act.
-Employers with generally more than 50 employees will be obliged to set up internal reporting offices as of 17 December 2023.
-Employers with more than 250 employees are already required to do so since 2 July 2023.
+The EU Whistle-blower Directive 2019/1937 was transposed into national law with the new Whistle-blower Protection Act.
+Employers with generally more than 50 employees are be obliged to set up internal reporting offices.
 The internal whistleblowing units act as an access point for reports and evidence of breaches of the law relating to the employment relationship.
 Employers can choose whether they operate the reporting system themselves with appropriate qualified personnel or whether they outsource it to an external service provider.
 In addition to the internal reporting systems to be operated by employers/service providers, the legislator has also established a reporting system with the Federal Office of Justice as an additional option for whistle-blowers.

 The second important element of the HinSchG is a prohibition of discrimination against whistle-blowers.
 Employers always bear the burden of proof that a reprisal (e.g. dismissal) of a whistle-blower has not occurred as a result of the whistle-blower’s report.